Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

 - Data processing steps
 - Response construction logic

-This transparency helps users understand how Cerebral processes their requests while providing valuable insights into the system's decision-making process.
+To better understand how Cerebral processes their requests while providing valuable insights into the system's decision-making process, a "Debug" option is available to you.

 ![Enable debug](./img/debug.png)